rjrodger/simpledb/README.md

 This gives you the standard wrapper, with a basic debugger that prints to STDOUT.

-You should really also read the Amazon SimpleDB documentation so that you understand how SimpleDB works.
+You should really also read the Amazon SimpleDB documentation so that you understand how SimpleDB works: http://docs.amazonwebservices.com/AmazonSimpleDB/latest/DeveloperGuide/

 As a get-out-of-jail, you can provide request attribute overrides.
-You supply these in an optional override object just before the callback argument.
-You can use can override on any of the SimpleDB action wrapper functions.
+You supply these in an optional _override_ argument just before the callback argument.
+You can use an override on any of the SimpleDB action wrapper functions.

     sdb.getItem('domain','itemname', {ConsistentRead:'false'} ,function(err,res,meta){ ... })

-In the above code, _{ConsistentRead:'false'}_ is the optional override argument.
+In the above code, _{ConsistentRead:"false"}_ is the optional override argument.

 ### simpledb.SimpleDB

     var sdb = new simpledb.SimpleDB( options, logger )

 Create a new SimpleDB wrapper.
-The options argument gives you control over the requests.
-The logger argument receives logging events so that you can debug and/or record SimpleDB interactions.
+The _options_ argument sets general options for the requests.
+The _logger_ argument receives logging events so that you can debug and/or record SimpleDB interactions.

-options: some required
+_options_: required

-   * keyid: required, your Amazon AWS Key ID
+   * _keyid_: (required), your Amazon AWS Key ID
-   * secret: required, your Amazon Secret Key
+   * _secret_: (required), your Amazon Secret Key

-   * secure: optional, default=false, if true, use HTTPS
-   * consistent: optional, default=true, if true, ask for consistent reads
-   * test: optional, default=false, if true, don't actually send anything to SimpleDB
-   * host: optional, default=sdb.amazon.com, SimpleDB host
-   * path: optional, default=/, SimpleDB path
-   * version, optional, default=2009-04-15, SimpleDB API version
-   * maxtry: optional, default=4, maximum number of retries when SimpleDB fails
-   * delaymin: optional, default=0, minimum delay in milliseconds
-   * delayscale: optional, default=100, delay multiplier, in milliseconds
-   * randomdelay: optional, default=true, apply a random delay multiplier between 0 and 1
-   * expbase: optional, default=4, exponent base, for the formula that calculates delay time when SimpleDB fails
+For further options, see the section on options below

-logger: optional
+_logger_: optional

   See the section on logging below

 ### sdb.createDomain(domain,override,callback)

 Create a domain.
-Like a SQL table, sort of.
+A domain is like a SQL table, sort of.

     sdb.createDomain('<domain>',function(err,res,meta){
       if( !err ) {